Bubbly Pet

 White Dog Shaker Syndrome

 Dog shaker syndrome is a neurological disorder, common in white coat dogs.
-It is the condition in which the dog tends to have a very odd and unique generalized tremor, which is unintentional, rhythmic muscle movements.
+It is the condition in which the dog tends to have a very odd and unique generalized tremor, which is an unintentional, rhythmic muscle movement.

 The origin and cause of this disease are unknown because of the complexity and diversity of neurological disorders.